'We were so close,' says diplomat as another Cyprus reunification bid flops

 A downcast Antonio Guterres, the United Nations Secretary-General, who had flown in on Thursday to help clinch a deal, said the world body remained at the disposal of the sides to facilitate any future engagement.

-"The conference is closed," he said.
-"That doesn't mean that other initiatives cannot be developed to address the Cyprus problem."

 Quite what that means is unclear.
-Turkish Foreign Minister Mevlut Cavusoglu said the outcome showed the "impossibility of a solution within the parameters of the U.N. good offices mission".
+Cavuslogu said the outcome showed the "impossibility of a solution within the parameters of the U.N. good offices mission".

 "There is now no sense in insisting on these parameters," he said.

-The Cyprus problem has been on the United Nations agenda for more than half a century.

-(Reporting By Michele Kambas; Editing by Gareth Jones)
+Reporting By Michele Kambas, additional reporting by Can Sezer and Tuvan Gumrukcu; Editing by Gareth Jones